sophos/sophos-firewall-sdk/README.md

 # Sophos Firewall Python SDK
-This repository contains the source code for the Sophos Firewall Python Software Development Kit (SDK).
+The Sophos Firewall Python Software Development Kit (SDK) provides a Python module for working with the [XML API](https://doc.sophos.com/nsg/sophos-firewall/20.0/API/index.html) of Sophos Firewall.

-For installation and usage details please see the [documentation](https://super-adventure-p1qp7jm.pages.github.io/)
+For installation and usage details please see the [documentation](https://sophosfirewall_python.readthedocs.io/)

 ## Support
-This code was developed by a small community of engineers within Sophos who will be maintaining the project.
+The Sophos Firewall Python SDK was developed by a small community of engineers within Sophos who will be maintaining the project.
 Questions can be posted to the [Q&A](https://github.com/sophos/sophos-firewall-sdk/discussions/categories/q-a) section of the Github project.
 If you are hitting a bug, please open a new [Issue](https://github.com/sophos/sophos-firewall-sdk/issues) and fill out the Bug Report template.
 If you would like to see a new feature implemented, please fill out the Feature Request template.

 > This project will utilize a community support model as outlined above.
 Support will not be provided by Sophos Technical Support.